Penda's Fen: Music

-Music from Elgar's The Dream of Gerontius features throughout the play.
+Music from Elgar's The Dream of Gerontius is used throughout the play.
 The 1971 Decca recording by Benjamin Britten with Yvonne Minton as the Angel is used, and the album itself features as a prop.
 Extracts from Elgar's Introduction and Allegro are also heard.

 Original music is by Paddy Kingsland of the BBC Radiophonic Workshop, who also electronically manipulated parts of the Britten recording.

 Reception

 Critics have noted that the play stands apart from Clarke's other, more realist output.
 Clarke admitted that he did not fully understand what the story was about.
 The play has gone on to acquire the status of minor classic, to win awards and to be rebroadcast several times by the BBC.
 Following the original broadcast, Leonard Buckley wrote in The Times: "Make no mistake.
 We had a major work of television last night.
 Rudkin gave us something that had beauty, imagination and depth".

-In 2006, Vertigo magazine described "Penda's Fen" as "One of the great visionary works of English film".
-In 2011, "Penda's Fen" was chosen by Time Out London magazine as one of the 100 best British films.
+In 2006, Vertigo magazine described the play as "One of the great visionary works of English film".
+In 2011, it was chosen by Time Out London magazine as one of the 100 best British films.
 It described the play as a "multi-layered reading of contemporary society and its personal, social, sexual, psychic and metaphysical fault lines.
-Fusing Elgar's ‘Dream of Gerontius’ with a heightened socialism of vibrantly localist empathy, and pagan belief systems with pre-Norman histories and a seriously committed – and prescient – ecological awareness, ‘Penda's Fen’ is a unique and important statement."
+Fusing Elgar's ‘Dream of Gerontius’ with a heightened socialism of vibrantly localist empathy, and pagan belief systems with pre-Norman histories and a seriously committed – and prescient – ecological awareness, Penda's Fen is a unique and important statement."